jeffreysorgen/golf-club-sensors/activity.md

 ## UUID Info:
 #### Notes about UUID

-- At this point, figure out the **UUID** information.
+- _Keep studying about UUID_
 - Need to have specific UUIDs for each IMU param
-- I can't find a specific UUID for x,y,z on the Accelerometer
+- I can't find a specific standard UUID for x,y,z on the Accelerometer
-  - what does the **raw** IMU data look like?
+  - what does the **raw** IMU data look like? (move this)
 - check the hackster.io post in the [Reference](#reference)
+  - Here: the [hackster](https://www.hackster.io/gov/imu-to-you-ae53e1) site again
 - I thought I would need to use the BLE UUID spec which I thought was "important for ble" [(below)](#reference)
-- **Keep studying about UUID**
 - Go simpler.
-Look where they use them in Hello World, for example, and use theirs instead.
-It's not like we're getting in trouble or having technical conflicts with them.
+Look how they use them in the examples, and use theirs instead.
-- Also go back to the [hackster](https://www.hackster.io/gov/imu-to-you-ae53e1) site again

 #### (15 unique v4UUIDs)
 ```